minetest-whynot/whynot-game/README.md

 ### Contribution

 If you find bugs in mods - please report them directly to the upstream.

-In case the bugs cannot be solved by upstream, please open issue in repository https://github.com/minetest-whynot/whynot-builder.
-In this case we consider if we can help upstream or if we remove the mod from whynot.
+Whynot related issues, new mod suggestions or if the bugs cannot be solved by upstream, please open issue in repository https://github.com/minetest-whynot/whynot-game.

-Issues for new mod suggestions and proposals can be opened in https://github.com/minetest-whynot/whynot-builder too.
-The mod will be reviewed and included or a discussion started if a whynot rule appears.

-General whynot issues can be reported in https://github.com/minetest-whynot/whynot-game repositoriy.

 ## Whynot Rules for mods